gbv/coli-conc.gbv.de/en/coli-ana.md

 {% section %}

 **coli-ana** is a tool that analyzes and decomposes synthesized DDC numbers.
-The number analyzer (vz_day) has been developed as part of the VZG project colibri, of which coli-conc is also a sub-project.
+The number analyzer (vc_day) has been developed as part of the VZG project colibri, of which coli-conc is also a sub-project.
 The results of coli-ana has been intergrated into the infrastructure of coli-conc and information on the decomposed DDC numbers are provided in different formats (JSKOS, MARC, PICA...).
 The results could be of a great value not only for subject indexers and for concept mapping, but also for the research community.